-- Fine adjustment of facial features such as lifting the corners of mouth and correction of dimpled chin and gummy smile.
+- Fine adjustment of facial features such as lifting the corners of mouth and correction of the dimpled chin and gummy smile.

 - Reducing the bulk of muscles where desired, such as for jaw slimming and to reduce the appearance of “square jaw” or for calf slimming.
-Just as exercising a muscles will increase its bulk, relaxing it will gradually lead to reduced bulk and this effect can be used to slim down the jaws and create a more v-shaped face or slim down bulky muscles in back of legs and achieve slimmer calves.
+Just as exercising muscles will increase its bulk, relaxing it will gradually lead to reduced bulk and this effect can be used to slim down the jaws and create a more v-shaped face or slim down bulky muscles in the back of legs and achieve slimmer calves.

 - Treatment of migraine headaches.